vuejs/docs/src/guide/reusability/custom-directives.md

 ## Usage on Components {#usage-on-components}

 :::warning Not recommended
-Using custom directives on components is not recommended, unexpected behaviour may occur when a component has multiple root nodes.
+Using custom directives on components is not recommended.
+Unexpected behaviour may occur when a component has multiple root nodes.
 :::